Accessible MS Word

 - Click the Layout & Properties tab.

-- Put a brief description of the chart in the "Description" field.
+- If your version of Word has "Description" and "Title" fields, put a brief description of the chart in only the "Description" field.

 2. Use Word's built-in headings and text styles.

 Heading structure is important for all users, who often scan documents (visually or with a screen reader) to orient themselves.

 In MS Word, the Styles gallery adds hidden tags to headings to identify them for people using assistive technologies (such as screen readers).
 Always format headings using MS Word's Styles gallery, which is located on the right side of the Home tab toolbar.

 To make the text a heading, highlight the text, then click the heading level you want in the Styles gallery.
 You can expand the gallery to see more styles.
 Create headings in hierarchical order--don't skip heading levels.

 Similarly, lists also help organize content.
 Always format lists using the bulleted or numbered list buttons on the Home tab toolbar.
 These add hidden tags to the list to assist users of assistive technology (like screen readers).

 3. Add meaningful hyperlink text.